MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 <br />

-## Authenticate the Web node with the Compute Node
+## Authenticate the Web Node with the Compute Node

 This section walks you through the steps for authenticating the web node with the compute node so that only the web node can communicate with the compute node.